kartverket/github-workflows/README.md

 ## run-terraform

 This workflow plans and applies terraform config to deploy to an environment.
+If an image_url is provided, the workflow performs binary attestation on the image.
+Note that for an image to be deployed to the test and prod environments (i.e. test and prod kubernetes clusters) it will need to be attested in this manner.

 ```yaml
 jobs: